fan2/mkdocs/docs/blog/posts/arm/arm-stack-guard.md

     │  sym.foo + 128        └─> 0xaaaac5ab092c      fd7bc3a8       ldp x29, x30, [sp], 0x30
     └  sym.foo + 132            0xaaaac5ab0930      c0035fd6       ret
 ```

+Stack canaries are quite effective, but if a hacker discovers the value used in a running process, they can construct a buffer overrun exploit.
+Plus, the fact that having your process terminate like this is never a good thing.

 ## references